 Selectively utilized, telehealth can serve an important role.
 For example, telehealth may be ideal for quick follow up visits to assure return to full duty readiness and noncomplicated wound care assessments.
 In these instances, a treating rapport has already been solidified.
 During telehealth visits, workers are informed of their choice to schedule face to face visits and asked if the telehealth visit met their needs.
 Most workers articulate acceptance and appreciation for the effort.
 OccMedCIC services numerous large construction sites that have onsite medical professionals (EMT, paramedic, RN) who can actively participate in the telehealth encounter by holding a camera or helping conduct basic functional assessment while the provider observes the worker’s mechanics and responses.

 OccMed Consulting and Injury Care provides a welcomed value proposition alternative.
 We partner with sophisticated employers and organizations to step outside the confines of the current Massachusetts Workers’ Compensation System.
 We mirror cutting edge disability management strategies proven successful in other states.
 As an independent, privately held company we are free to forge a new path.
-The MA Department of Industrial Accidents (DIA) had outside consultants review MA DIA reimbursements.
-Deficiencies have been validated and recommendations made.
-Any changes have been placed on hold by current administration (other higher priorities).
-Further, it is doubtful that a small % increase alone will impact access to care or care delivery or outcomes.
+The utility of our innovative approach will likely persist; as the last update in WC reimbursement (2008) failed to impact access to care, care delivery, or outcomes.

 As an independent stand-alone company, we at OccMedCIC are free to render patient centered care.
 We inform each injured worker that Massachusetts is a choice state; we ask where they live and if they have any preferences.
 When requested, we guide and coordinate the worker’s entire care cycle utilizing those subspecialist who have proven over-time to facilitate care, communicate well, and optimize outcomes.
 Our goal is to match the worker with the resources he or she needs.
 Regarding acute care needs, we are deliberately located adjacent the MGH Emergency Department and the Mass Eye and Ear to facilitate real-time triage referrals when clinically indicated.